|Nutrition Facts (per serving)|

-- Mix the second egg yolk with 1 tablespoon of water and brush over dough.
-Place decorative nuts on dough, if you are using.
+Mix the second egg yolk with 1 tablespoon of water and brush over dough.
+Place decorative nuts on the dough, if you are using.

-- Bake at 350°F for 30 to 35 minutes.
+Bake in preheated oven for 30 to 35 minutes.
 Remove and cut into shapes using a template before it cools completely.
 Don't forget to cut doors and windows as desired.
 You have about 1/2 hour to do this.
-If the sheet of dough cools, you will need to use a jigsaw for further cuts or bake another batch!
+If the sheet of dough cools, you will need to use a jigsaw for further cuts or bake another batch.

-- I grind dried orange peel in a clean, old coffee grinder and add it to the sugar mixture.
+- You can grind dried orange peel in a clean coffee grinder and add it to the sugar mixture.
 By the time it rehydrates and bakes, it feels and tastes a lot like candied orange peel.

 - You may use a product called Lebkuchengewürz, or gingerbread spice, from Germany which consists of cinnamon, cloves, cardamom, coriander, mace, nutmeg, anise seed, pimiento, and lemon peel.
 Use 1 tablespoon and omit the other spices in this recipe.